 Now she wanders among the genres, trying a little of this and a lot of that, rampaging through her characters' lives like Godzilla because she does love her peril (when it's not happening to her).
 Never fear, she gives her characters happy endings.
 Well, the good characters.
 The bad ones get justice.

-Pauline just released her 15th novel, Dead Spaces.
+Pauline just released her 17th novel, All I Got For Christmas.
 She's very relieved to be well clear of #13.
 Not that she’s superstitious or anything.

 And for those of you who need a more formal bio:

 Pauline Baird Jones is the award-winning author of sixteen novels of science fiction romance, action-adventure, suspense, romantic suspense and comedy-mystery, as well as several short story anthologies.
 Girl Gone Nova and Out of Time were EPIC Book Award winners.
 Her eighth novel, The Key won an Independent Book Award Bronze Medal (IPPY) for 2008 and is a 2007 Dream Realm Awards Winner.
 With the closing of L&L Dreamspell, Pauline has opted to independently publish.
 Originally from Wyoming, she and her family moved from New Orleans to Texas before Katrina.

 SFR Galaxy Express Award for Best Sidekick and Best Recursion, 2013

 Independent Book Bronze Medal (IPPY) for 2008; a 2007 Dream Realm Awards Winner; The Key.